pcdshub/twincat-bsd-ansible/README.md

 1. Download TwinCAT BSD image from Beckhoff
 2. Run ``./create_tc_bsd_vm.sh (plcname) [tcbsd.iso]``

+This will generate a VM with:

+* 8GB OS primary OS (SATA) disk image
+* 1GB of RAM
+* One network adapter (NAT -> may require reconfiguration)
+* The bootable TwinCAT BSD installation media connected as the second SATA drive
+    * This will boot until the installation is complete.
+It can be removed after installation is done, but it will not interfere with TC/BSD from booting post-installation even if it remains.

 ### Deploy useful settings with ansible

 * Bootstraps the PLC by installing Python 3.9 (required for ansible)